lorisleiva/laravel-actions-docs/2.x/as-job.md

 ```

 ## Method used
-*Lists all method or properties recognised and used by the `JobDecorator`.*
+*Lists all methods and properties recognised and used by the `JobDecorator`.*

 ### `asJob`
 TODO